 National Association of Charter School Authorizers

-The Vice President, Communications will lead and manage all communications functions at the National Association of Charter School Authorizers (NACSA).
+The Vice President, Research and Evaluation will lead and manage all research and evaluation functions at the National Association of Charter School Authorizers (NACSA).
 This leader will deepen NACSA’s knowledge of quality authorizing practices and policies by framing and managing a research agenda that examines effective authorizing based on both quantitative and qualitative analysis.

 Role and Major Responsibilities

-- Set vision and direction for the organization’s communications functions;
+• Set vision and direction for the organization’s research activities;

 S/he will report to the President & CEO.

 The review of candidates will begin on July 14, 2014 and continue on a rolling basis until the position is filled.
 Applications should consist of a current resume and cover letter tailored to this specific position and be submitted firstname.lastname@example.org.